 Start an activity

-If you click the "Finish Mastery" button, we'll add the list to your learning program and take you to the Challenge, so that you can finish mastering all the words in the list.
+If you click the "Finish Mastery" button, we'll add the list to your learning program and take you to a focused version of the VocabTrainer, so that you can finish mastering all the words in the list.
 But beware — finishing up mastery on a list takes more time than finishing progress, and you will see more words from other parts of your learning program interspersed during the process.

 Exploring the Words in a Collection